StevenLwcz/StevenLwcz.github.io/_posts/2022-05-02-GDB-Auto-Window-Revisited-Part-1:-Format-Specifiers.md

                 self.list.append(f'{arg}{line:<6}{YELLOW}{type:<16}{GREEN}{name:<10}{hint}{val}{RESET}{NL}')
 ```

-All we need to do then is create a custom GDB command `auto` to allow us to specify a format and a variable list and add it to the dictionary.
+We shall create a custom GDB command `auto` to allow us to specify a format and a variable list and add it to the dictionary.
 Additional logic is required to check the command line is correct and the format specifier is valid.

 It is also a good idea to validate the variable name.
-Looking at [Symbols in Python)(https://sourceware.org/gdb/onlinedocs/gdb/Symbols-In-Python.html) this can be done by using
+Looking at [Symbols in Python](https://sourceware.org/gdb/onlinedocs/gdb/Symbols-In-Python.html) this can be done by using
 `gdb.lookup_symbol()` to check if the variable is in the current frame.
 Since this method will also find typedefs and other things we need to check it is a variable using `is_variable` and `is_argument` properties.
 The method returns a tuple but we are only interested in the 1st which is the Symbol object or `None` if it does not exist.